Sound sleep may stall Parkinson's: new study tests gentle nighttime tones

 Summary

-This study tests whether playing gentle sounds during deep sleep can slow the progression of Parkinson's disease in people with early-stage Parkinson's or isolated REM sleep behavior disorder (iRBD), a condition that often leads to Parkinson's.
-About 80 participants will wear a headband and headphones at night for 18 months.
-Researchers will track changes in brain health, movement, memory, and other functions using scans, tests, and samples.
+This study tests whether playing gentle sounds during deep sleep can slow the progression of Parkinson's disease in people at high risk.
+Participants with REM sleep behavior disorder or early Parkinson's will wear a headband and headphones for 18 months.
+Researchers will track changes in brain scans, movement, memory, and other health measures.

 Disclaimer Read more